BlogDestinationsA Pilgrim’s Guide to the Camino Primitivo in 2026

 Given the name the Original Way, Camino Primitivo, or Primitive Way, this route was reportedly walked by the first-ever pilgrim, Spanish King Alfonso II.
 King Alfonso II was the King of Asturias, Spain, until 842CE.
 When the remains of St. James were discovered in Galicia, it is rumored that the King himself went to the Catholic church to help determine the authenticity of the discovery.
 King Alfonso II was also the figure who ordered the building of the original basilica in Santiago.
 As the Santiago de Compostela cathedral was being built for St. James, the King established the Camino Primitivo in the 9th century and guarded it to protect the pilgrims walking to the religious relic in Galicia.

-The Winter Way passes through two Spanish provinces, Asturias and Galicia, which exhibit the beauty and diversity of Northern Spain.
+The Primitive Way passes through two Spanish provinces, Asturias and Galicia, which exhibit the beauty and diversity of Northern Spain.
 Though there are various incentives for completing the Santiago de Compostela pilgrimages, the Primitive Way seemingly attracts those chasing spiritual or religious enlightenment.
 No matter the reason for attempting such a demanding feat, getting that Compostela at the end of the Camino will undoubtedly provoke a sense of personal achievement.
-If the Camino Primitivo isn't exactly what you are searching for, check out our Camino de Santiago tours in Spain, where you may find a trek more to your liking.
+If the Camino Primitivo isn't exactly what you are searching for, check out our Self-guided Camino de Santiago tours in Spain, where you may find a trek more to your liking.

 The Primitive Way is best walked in the warmer months